 We spent a total of N25,000 on food and another N30,000 on tours in Accra and Cape Coast.

 Again, this is solely based on our experience.
-Prices may differ due to various reasons.
+Therefore, these prices may differ due to various reasons.

-PS: Here’s a list of all the articles in this series;
+PS: Here’s a list of all the articles in Nigeria to Ghana Road Trip series;

 Accra to Cape Coast (The Castles & Kakum National Park)